jpartlow/meep_tools/README.md

 ```sh
 /$USER/meep_tools/script/rerun-pe-install-with-pe-postgresql10-packages.sh -v 10
 ```

+/$HOME/work/src should include the meep_tools folder, a clone of the frankenbuilder repo, and the puppet-enterprise-vanagon folder that contains the packages in the output folder after running the build command (see above).

 To begin the process of getting the packages copied in, signed, metadata rebuilt, and launching puppet-enterprise-configure with the correct